Advanced gas-cooled reactor: History

 The final two AGRs at Torness and Heysham 2 returned to a modified and 'debugged' Hinkley design with much greater seismic margin, and have proved to be the most successful performers of the fleet.
 Former Treasury Economic Advisor, David Henderson, described the AGR programme as one of the two most costly British government-sponsored project errors, the other being Concorde.

 When the government started on privatising the electricity generation industry in the 1980s, a cost analysis for potential investors revealed that true operating costs had been obscured for many years.
 Decommissioning costs especially had been significantly underestimated.
 These uncertainties caused nuclear power to be omitted from the privatisation at that time.

 The small-scale prototype AGR at Sellafield (Windscale) has been decommissioned as of 2010 - the core and pressure vessel decommissioned leaving only the building "Golf Ball" visible.
 This project was also a study of what is required to decommission a nuclear reactor safely.

 In October 2016 it was announced that super-articulated control rods would be installed at Hunterston B and Hinkley Point B because of concerns about the stability of the reactors' graphite cores.

 In early 2018 a slightly higher rate of new keyway root cracks than modelled was observed in Hunterston B Reactor 3 during a scheduled outage, and EDF announced in May 2018 that the outage would be extended for further investigation, analysis and modelling.

 In 2018 inspections ordered by the ONR at Dungeness B showed that seismic restraints, pipework and storage vessels were "corroded to an unacceptable condition", and that would have been the state when the reactor was operating.
 The ONR classified this as a level 2 incident on the International Nuclear Event Scale.

-Existing AGR reactors
+List of AGR reactors

-As of August 2022, there are four nuclear generating stations each with two operating AGRs in the United Kingdom, all of which are owned and operated by EDF Energy:
+As of January 2026, four of the seven AGR generating stations constructed remain in service, each having two reactors.
+All stations are owned and operated by EDF Energy: